What is your typical process for working with a new customer?

 Describe a recent project you are fond of.
 How long did it take?

 I was asked to help make a Dream Wedding for a couple who had lost their home to a fire.
 The venue offered their estate and I contacted NW Wed Pro members to get them to help out.
 Within hours we were loaded with donated service providers.
 Dream Team Events coordinated and brought it all together and I performed the ceremony.
 The couple was overwhelmed by happiness and the generosity of so many.
 It was a great feeling.
+Another big project was as Lead Project Manager for a mass vow renewal ceremony for 65 couples at the Grand Reopening of the Oregon City / West Linn Arch Bridge.
+I performed the ceremony and coordinated a big reception for all of them after the ceremony.

 What advice would you give a customer looking to hire a provider in your area of work?